 To get started:

 - Download the free STAR Community Rating System; then

 - Register as a STAR Member Community to access planning tools and support services from STAR Communities.
 Review the STAR Member Community benefits for details.

 STAR is a management tool and certification program.

 The STAR certification program provides communities with a data-driven, independently verified assessment of their strengths and weaknesses.
 Improvement is measured through re-certification every 3 years.
 Communities report that STAR-certification is transformative, serving as a springboard for civic engagement, cross-agency coordination, integrated budgeting and performance management and more.
 Read this case study on how Memphis-Shelby County, TN developed their community partnerships and prioritized investment during the STAR certification process.

 While anyone can download use the STAR Community Rating System as a framework to community sustainability, the certification program was designed for use by local (town, city, county) governments in the United States.
 The primary applicant for STAR certification must be a local government.
 Other community partners, organizations, universities, consultants and federal agencies can become STAR Affiliates to support STAR Communities’ mission.

 - Register as a STAR Member Community with the Reporting Tools package to begin tracking and reporting today; and

 - Consider applying to participate in our Leadership STAR Community Program.
-The Leadership Program begins on March 1 and September 1 of each year and is for those communities seeking training and technical assistance while they pursue certification.
+The Leadership Program runs once a year, beginning on September 1 of each year and is for those communities seeking high levels of training and technical assistance while they pursue certification.

 Need more information?